SiebenCorgie/marpii/crates/iced-marpii/README.md

 - `shaders/` contains the shader crate and checked-in SPIR-V code, that is used by the crate.
 - To rebuild the shaders, change into `shaders/shader-builder` and call `cargo build`.
 This might take some minutes if you do this the first time.
-- To use Vulkan validation layers, either set `ICED_MARPII_VALIDATE=1` or compile with the validation feature enabled.
+- To use Vulkan validation layers, set `ICED_MARPII_VALIDATE=1` before launching.
+Most end-user don't have layers installed, which is why this is disabled by default.

 ## License